-The Rise of the AI Workforce and the Evolution of the Hiring Landscape
+The Rise of the AI Workforce in Hiring

 The recruitment industry has undergone a massive shift.
 Ten years ago, hiring processes were largely manual, time-consuming, and prone to human error.
 Today, traditional manual recruitment methods have given way to recruitment automation and AI-powered HR tools, which promise speed, scalability, and improved decision-making.

 One of the major catalysts for this transformation is the growing demand for data-driven recruitment.
 AI tools now analyse massive volumes of candidate data to detect patterns and predict job performance.
-According to Careernet's "Talent Priorities Outlook 2025" report, 42% of organisations have identified leveraging AI to optimise recruitment processes as their top talent priority for 2025.
+According to Careernet's "Talent Priorities Outlook" report, 42% of organisations have identified leveraging AI to optimise recruitment processes as their top talent priority.

 The main drivers for adopting AI in recruitment include: